-The red grape variety comes from Italy.
+The red grape variety originates from Italy.
 Synonyms are Ancellotta di Massenzatico, Ancellotti, Lancellotta, Lancelotta and Uino.
-It was a cross-breeding partner in the new breeding Galotta.
-The late maturing vine produces dark coloured, fruity red wines with low acidity.
-It is mainly cultivated in Emilia-Romagna, where it is used for the production of RTK (Rectified Grape Must Concentrate) and as a complexion enhancer for the light-coloured Lambrusco varieties.
-The variety is authorised here in the DOC wines Colli di Faenza, Colli di Rimini, Colli di Scandiano e di Canossa, Lambrusco Salamino di Santa Croce, Modena and Reggiano.
-There are also other areas in the regions of Apulia, Friuli Venezia Giulia, Lombardy (DOC wine Lambrusco Mantovano), Piedmont, Veneto and Sardinia.
-The total Italian area under cultivation is 4,343 hectares.
+It was a crossing partner in the new variety Galotta.
+The late-ripening vine produces dark-coloured, fruity, rather low-acid red wines.
+It is mainly cultivated in Emilia-Romagna, where it is used for the production of RCGM (rectified grape must concentrate) and as a teinturier (colour enhancer) of the light-coloured Lambrusco varieties.
+The variety is permitted here in the DOC wines Colli di Faenza, Colli di Rimini, Colli di Scandiano e di Canossa, Lambrusco Salamino di Santa Croce, Modena and Reggiano.
+There are also additional areas in the regions of Apulia, Friuli Venezia Giulia, Lombardy (DOC wine Lambrusco Mantovano), Piedmont, Veneto and Sardinia.
+The Italian cultivation area totals 4,343 hectares.
 There are also other stocks in Argentina (302 ha), Brazil (99 ha) and Switzerland (19 ha).
 The variety occupied a total of 4,774 hectares of vineyards in 2010.
-It is ranked 113th in the worldwide grape variety ranking.
+It is ranked 113th in the world grape variety ranking.